-For over 125 years, the congregation has continued its vital role of weaving our rich culture throughout this community.
-Our beautiful, stately structure has graced the corner of West Grand and Campbell streets since 1941.
+For over 130 years, the congregation has continued its vital role of weaving our rich culture throughout this community.
+Our beautiful, stately structure (renovated in 2014) has graced the corner of West Grand and Campbell streets since 1941.
 We are small, welcoming Reform congregation of about 30 families overflowing with a rich history dating back to 1885.

-Shabbat services are held every Friday evening at 6:00 p.m. in the beautiful sanctuary, which was completely restored in April of 2000.
+Shabbat services are Friday evening at 6:00 p.m. in the beautiful sanctuary, which was refurbished in 2014.
 These services are a treat, simply in their variety, as they are led by members of the congregation.
 In true Jewish and southern tradition, this congregation combines faith and community in every aspect.
 Following Shabbat services, the congregation joins together for a friendly informal dinner at a local restaurant.